Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: Explanation Guided Learning Concept

 As mentioned before, the leading goal of EGL is to enhance both the model performance as well as interpretability by jointly optimizing model prediction as well as the explanation during the learning process.
 So, the main objective function of Explanation-Guided Learning is defined in the existing research work of \cite {EGL,50}, which is as follows:

 From equation (1), we can observe three terms in the objective function of EGL.
 Where the first term defines the prediction loss of the model, the second term deals with the supervision of model explanation considering some explicit knowledge, and the last term can introduce some properties for achieving the right reason.
 These three terms can be specified and enforced differently, pivoting on each explanation-guided learning method \cite{EGL}.
 However, it is noteworthy that we will adopt gradient based methods to explain the model's prediction in our proposed work.
 It generates attributions by computing the gradient of the model's output for its inputs, which indicates the input feature contributions to the model's final prediction.
 Theoretically, the gradient values of all unimportant features should be close to zero, which may not hold in some complex situations, giving biased results in the model decision that is unexpected in the actual scenario \cite{salency}.
 So, even if we introduce explainability during the learning process of any AI system for some prediction or decision-making purpose, there is still a chance we will get a final decision that is biased or different from actual results.
 Additionally, this may hinder telecommunication service providers/operators from making their system transparent, only considering XAI.
-Considering the above fact and inspired by EGL, we came out with a solution to overcome this situation.
-We aim to introduce EGL to our proposed framework of 6G RAN network slicing during learning, ensuring that the irrelevant gradient will close to zero without sacrificing the model performance.
+Moreover, other researchers have also addressed the challenge of achieving a trustworthy and interpretable solution in the learning process, similar to our approach.
+For instance, in \cite{traffic}, the authors tackled this issue and proposed an eXplainable Reinforcement Learning (XRL) scheme.
+Their method combines eXplainable AI (XAI) with an explanation-guided approach to enhance interpretability, focusing on intrinsic interpretability to encourage Deep Reinforcement Learning (DRL) agents to learn optimal actions for specific network slice states.

+In our work detailed in \cite{mine}, inspired by \cite{traffic}, we presented a novel closed-loop eXplainable Federated Learning (EFL) approach.
+Our goal was transparent zero-touch service management of 6G network slices at RAN in a non-IID setup.
+In this study, we jointly considered explainability and sensitivity metrics as constraints during the Federated Learning (FL) training phase, specifically in the context of the traffic drop prediction task.